JohnONeillGMIT/IrisProject2018/README.md

 Background on Iris Data Set
 https://en.wikipedia.org/wiki/Iris_flower_data_set

-In the course of working through Python coding to interogate teh data for trends in the data and through researching available functions , modules etc . that surfaced during that effort, it has become apparent there are numerous modules and Python "Add-ons" that make the Data Analysis effort much easier and User friendly for the beginner "Programmer"
+In the course of working through Python coding to interogate teh data for trends in the data and through researching available functions , modules etc . that surfaced during that effort, it has become apparent there are numerous modules and Python "Add-ons" that make the Data Analysis effort much easier and User friendly for the beginner "Programmer".
+Inital attempts to calculate the Statistical measures were "clumsy"... lenghty code and messy looking data tables.

+It became quickly apparent to me that running a Histogram for all the data combined does not add significant value, only comparisons between the Species and their characterisics demonstartes the relationships and groupings of measures bedendent on the variables.

 This project has introduced the need to become familiar with Data Analysis tools supported by Python such as Numpy, Pandas, matplotlib.pyplot, and seaborn.
 In order to improve the apparance of outputted data I have come accross modules that helped in various searches and tuturials online....beauti